-Although he’s just 32, Sam brings a jam-packed resume to Fairmount.
+Although he’s just in his early 30s, Sam brings a jam-packed resume to Fairmount.
 After several years in sales, he put his business dreams on hold to pursue a full-time career in music.
 Thousands of miles, hundreds of shows, dozens of broken guitar strings and two studio albums later, Sam decided music will always be a part of his life, but it didn’t need to be his full-time gig.